mhKhalidSadiq/RecruitmentTest/README.md

 The questions test various parts of your skillset and core coding knowledge.

 We're not just looking for the correct solution but how you approach problem solving.

+I have completed the 3 questions.